jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

-#Getting Started with IBM Bluemix and DevOps Services using Java
+#Getting Started with IBM Bluemix and IBM Bluemix DevOps Services using Java

 Last modified: 21 January 2015